Improve Your Collaboration in 2022

-Whether we like it or not, we’ve had to adapt to working remotely and thanks to applications like Microsoft Teams we’re able to carry on living and working as normal.
-We’ve missed face-to-face meetings and chatting around the kettle moments but we’re adapting fast to using collaboration tools to help us stay in contact with our colleagues.
+Over the past two years we’ve become quite accustomed to joining calls, we’ve adapted to working remotely and moving back in to the office.
+Thanks to applications like Microsoft Teams we’re able to carry on living and working as normal.
+We’ve missed face-to-face meetings and chatting around the kettle moments but we’ve adapted fast to using collaboration tools to help us stay in contact with our colleagues.

 It can sometimes feel overwhelming to see several notifications popping up in your Chat and not knowing whether its urgent or even relevant to you.
 To get a colleagues’ attention you can filter the content you see with @Mentions.

 This allows you to separate your personal messages and to-do lists from other less relevant conversations.
 This will help you stay up to date on the right information relevant to you.

 Tags in Microsoft Teams let users quickly and easily connect with a subgroup of people on a team.
 You can create and assign custom tags to categorise people based on role, project, skill, or location.
 Let’s say you’d like to notify all your designers within your marketing department of an urgent brief that just came in from a client.
 You’re able to simply type @Designers in the Chat to notify the set of people assigned to this group.
 It’s just another level of collaboration needed when working with different subsets within departments.